Ron Shade

 In his debut, A Killing Frost (2002), he’s hired to find an illegal immigrant by his fiancée.
 When the missing man turns up floating dead in a canal, and there are conflicting stories from the dead man’s employer and his fellow workers, Ron realizes there’s something more going on.
 It was an impressive launch, drawing huzzahs (and blurbs) from Andrew Vachhs and Sara Paretsky.

-Black, an Illinois police officer himself, has since followed it up with Windy City Knights (2004), A Final Judgement (2006) and Dead Ringer (2008), which he co-wrote with Julie Hyzy, which partners Shade with Hyzy’s TV reporter sleuth Alex St. James.
-Since then, Black has written a slew of novels and short stories, and created other rough tough he-man dudes, including retired 1940s private eye Vince Pope.
+Black, a decorated police officer in the south suburbs of Chicago for over thirty years, has since followed up A Killing Frost with Windy City Knights (2004), A Final Judgement (2006) and Dead Ringer (2008), which he co-wrote with Julie Hyzy, which partners Shade with Hyzy’s TV reporter sleuth Alex St. James.
+Since then, Black has written a slew of novels and short stories, and created other rough tough he-man dudes, including a collection of short stories about 1940s retired private eye Vince Pope and his wife Laura.

 NOVELS